WantClue/nmap-data-extraction/README.md

 # How to run this script

-Currently I do run a nmap scan with the following arguments {nmap -p 1-25000 -traceroute -O -oX scan_results.xml --reason <ip-address-range>}
+Currently I do run a nmap scan with the following arguments {nmap -p 1-25000 -traceroute -O -oX scan_results.xml --reason ip-address-range}

 # Roadmap

-[X] Basic functionallity of extracting data
+- [x] Basic functionallity of extracting data
-[ ] Setup a Docker compose to simulate a Network with different machines [ ] Add a script to be more user friendly
+- [ ] Setup a Docker compose to simulate a Network with different machines
+- [ ] Add a script to be more user friendly

 # You like my Work?
 Support me!